raylib-extras/raylib-quickstart/README.md

 # Windows Users
 There are two compiler toolchains avialble for windows, MinGW-W64 (a free compiler using GCC), and Microsoft Visual Studio
 ## Using MinGW-W64
-* Double click the premake-mingw.bat file.
+* Double click the build-MinGW-W64.bat file.
 * cd into the folder in your terminal
 * run make
-* you are good to go
+* You are good to go

 ### Note on MinGW-64 versions
 Make sure you have a modern version of MinGW-W64 (not mingw).
-The best place to get it is from the W64devkit from https://github.com/skeeto/w64devkit/releases or the version installed with the raylib installer, just make sure to add the C:\raylib\w64devkit\bin to your path if you used the raylib installer
+The best place to get it is from the W64devkit from https://github.com/skeeto/w64devkit/releases or the version installed with the raylib installer
+#### If you have installed rayib from the installer
+Make sure you have added the path

+ C:\raylib\w64devkit\bin

+To your path environment varialbe so that the compiler that came with raylib can be found..

+DO NOT INSALL ANOTHER MinGW-W64 from another source such as msys2, you don't need it.

 ## Microsoft Visual Studio
-* Run the premake-VisualStudio.bat
+* Run the build-VisualStudio2022.bat
 * double click the .sln file that is geneated.
 * develop your game
 * you are good to go.